 Our safety officers and their teams ensure the continuous training of our employees and their appropriate equipment.

 In addition to our commitment to the working environment, we are also concerned about the general health of our employees and their families.
-In Gabon, for example, they have access to three medical wards and a doctor.
+In Gabon, for example, they have access to three infirmaries and a doctor.
 Regular HIV prevention campaigns and measures against malaria are also part of our commitment.

 In Brazil, our employees and their families are given preferential access to public health services and can also benefit from consultations with our medical advisors.